maximgeller/projects/chrome_extension/tutorial.md

 # Introduction
 Have you ever wanted to build your own extension for Google Chrome but wasn't sure when to start?
 We're going to be building a simple extension that saves the text you highlight with your cursor!
 ## Setting Up Files
 Let's get started by talking about all the files we'll need to create and understanding their purpose.
-In a new folder, create the following files
+In a new folder, create the following files:
 * manifest.json
 * popup.html
 * popup.js
+* background.js
-* background
+* main.css

+Wow, so there are actually a number of files that go into this.
+We're going to dive into each file's purpose as we go through
 ### Getting an Icon
 # Writing the Manifest and HTML
 ## manifest.json